pubudu7/bnm/readme.txt

 == Description ==

-BNM is a simple, fast theme for blogging sites.
+BNM stands for Blog, News, and Magazine.
+BNM is a simple, lightweight yet fast and powerful WordPress theme for all kinds of blogs, news sites, and magazine websites.
+You can easily change your header layout, blog listing layout, sidebar layout, site width, colors, and typography using the BNM theme customizer.
+It also offers more than 8 widget areas to display your advertisements or content as you like.
+BNM is SEO-ready, GDPR-compatible, and fully supports the Gutenberg block editor.

 == Installation ==